-HORT 199 Horticulture: Special Studies
+HORT 199 HORTICULTURE: SPECIAL STUDIES

-Allows a student to investigate, with supervision from a faculty member, a topic of his/her interest at an individualized pace.
+Allows students to investigate, with supervision from a faculty member, a topic of his/her interest at an individualized pace.
 Credits and projects will be determined jointly by the instructor and the student.

-HORT 211 Horticulture Practicum
+HORT 211 HORTICULTURE PRACTICUM

 Students learn various aspects of practical horticulture by working as a part of a team managing the LBCC greenhouse, organic garden and landscape areas.
-Students learn basic procedures of plant propagation, soil, water, fertilizer and pest management.
+Students learn basic procedures of plant propagation, soil, water, fertilizer, and pest management.
 Seasonal projects parallel Horticulture classes.